-I looked into the possibility of selling my work if I needed to because I live in a tiny property and there’s just not the room for the projects I’d made or would make.
+I looked into the possibility of selling my work if I needed to because I live on a tiny property and there’s just no room for the projects I’d made or would make.
 As it happens most of my projects seem to disappear to other people anyway.

 How To Price Needle Felting

-First things first, I wanted to know was how to price my needle felting projects.
+First things first, I wanted to know how to price my needle felting projects.
 Was there a standard method or did everyone do things differently?
-With a bit of searching online I found this formula:-
+After a bit of searching online I found this formula:-

 It’s interesting because it’s not how I would have thought to do it.
 My idea was to use the formula